Egyptian Goddess Mut – Origin Story, Family, Symbol, & Importance

 Worship and temples of Egyptian goddess Mut

-Mut’s worship was particularly famous in the Upper Egyptian city of Thebes.
+Mut’s worship was particularly famous in the Upper Egyptian city of Thebes, which was also the religious hub of ancient Egypt.
 Both she and Amun were worshiped as patron deities of the city.

 The famous Theban Triad (or the Triad of Waset) in Egypt’s capital city referred to Mut, her son Khonsu, and her husband Amun.
-The most famous temples of Mut in the city were the ones in Karnak.
+The most famous religious temples of Mut in the city were located in Karnak.

-In what is now modern-day Sudan, followers of Mut worshipped her at a temple called Temple of Jebel Barkal.
+In what is now modern-day Sudan, followers of Mut worshiped her at a temple called Temple of Jebel Barkal.

-Additionally, some parts of Upper Egypt regarded as a lioness deity.
-With such depictions, it is safe to assume that Mut was sometimes associated with the ferocious Lower Egyptian deity Sekhmet.
+Additionally, some parts of Upper Egypt regarded her as a lioness deity.
+With such depictions, it explains why Mut was sometimes associated with the ferocious Lower Egyptian deity Sekhmet.